lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - the meaning of values sent in the FCN field, for values different from the All-1 value.

 For each active pair of Rule ID and DTag values, the receiver MUST maintain an Inactivity Timer.
+If the receiver is under-resourced to do this, it MUST silently drop the related messages.

 #### Sender behavior